DALSA-Lab/ros2_control-single_trigger_controller/README.md

 ```

 ## Dependencies
-This controller has been tested with ROS2 Jazyy and ROS2_control Jazzy.
+This controller has been tested with ROS2 Jazzy and ROS2_control Jazzy.

 ## Install
 Clone the repository into the ros2 workspace and build.